-With a standard 20-foot container, it used to cost $1,500 to ship from Asia, as this article from early 2020 shows.
+A standard 20-foot container used to cost $1,500 to ship from Asia, as this article from early 2020 shows.

-If we order parts from China, 40-foot shipping containers that used to cost $2,500, now cost over $20,000!
+Ordering a 40-foot shipping container from China used to cost $2,500, and now it’s over $20,000!
 Some of that cost has to be applied to each item in that container.
 It’s over $20,000 regardless of what’s in it.

-Since 2 manufacturers that build Casey Services’ heat pump capacitors are in China, the rising cost of shipping from overseas means that heat pumps will be more expensive.
+Since two manufacturers that build Casey Services’ heat pump capacitors are in China, the rising cost of shipping from overseas means heat pumps will be more expensive.

 – Shipping Ports in California